GGHF1/pteam/README.md

+DESCRIPTION:

 Pteam is an innovative platform dedicated to revolutionizing the gaming experience.
 With a focus on providing seamless transactions, Pteam offers users a convenient way to explore and purchase a diverse range of games.

-Through intuitive interfaces and robust security measures, Pteam ensures a safe and enjoyable shopping environment for gamers of all levels.
-Our commitment to excellence extends beyond transactions, as we strive to foster a vibrant gaming community through engaging content and personalized recommendations.
-Join Pteam today to unlock a world of gaming possibilities and embark on unforgettable adventures in virtual realms.
-Discover, connect, and game with Pteam
+Installation:

+Installation and manual can be found in UserManual.pdf file.